notthemystery/Linex/README.md

 > ⚠️ **Disclaimer**
 > This tool is intended for **legitimate system recovery only**.
 > Do not use it on systems you do not own or have explicit permission to administer.
 Unauthorized access may be illegal.
-> Currently, this can only be used for root password recovery only. this means you should have another user that you can login in your computer
+> Currently, this can only be used for root password recovery only. this means you should have another user that you can login in your computer.
+And if you dont have access to your computer you should have telnet installed. and you should have another accessible computer
 ---

 ## 🚀 Usage